shaoran/weclapp-cli/README.md

 ### The time records

-From the third row onwards you'll define the time records.
+From the third row onward you'll define the time records.
 On the `A` column set the date of the day.
 The next cell contains the number of hours you've worked on the project and the next column is the description of the time record.
 The description may be empty.
 The next column is for the next number of hours and so on.